teyrow/knife-glesys/README.md

 ### Create a new server

-When creating a new instance you there are some options you need to supply for it to work, `template` (server image), `platform`, `data-center`, `root-password` and a `hostname`.
+When creating a new instance you there are some options you need to supply for it to work, `image` (server template), `platform`, `data-center`, `root-password` and a `hostname`.
 It is recommended that you also specify the number of cpu cores, the amount of memory and disksize.
 Or else these will default to 1 cpu core, 512 mb memory and 10 gb disk.
 If you want to view the options you can just run the command without any options.